cbowman422/data-types-lab/README.md

 ##Set Up

 - Because this will be submitted through a GitHub pull request, fork the existing repository to create your own repository copy.
-- Clone the forked repository into your local machine by using `$git clone` in the terminal, remember that this will create a NEW folder with the repository's name that you can cd into.
+- Clone the forked repository into your local machine by using `$ git clone` in the terminal, remember that this will create a NEW folder with the repository's name that you can cd into.
 - Create 2 new files, an `index.html` and add a script `main.js`.
-- Import this JavaScript file in your html’s head tag: `<script src='main.js' defer></script>`
+- Import this JavaScript file in your HTML templates’s head tag: `<script src='main.js' defer></script>`
 - Copy the following prompt into your `main.js` file, add your solution and then continue to the next prompt.
-- Test your solution by logging your variables through the console - `console.log(Variables)`
+- Test your solution by logging your variables through the console - `console.log(Variables)` and running `$ node main.js` in the terminal.